-The deemed dividend represents the value attributed to the increase in shares of Legacy TriSalus Common Stock that preferred stockholders would receive upon conversion to Legacy TriSalus Common Stock as a result of the Series B-2 preferred stock financing rounds in October 2022 and March 2023, which was deemed to be a down round and triggered the anti-dilution provisions associated with our preferred stock.
+Deemed dividend related to Series B-2 preferred stock down round provision rounds in October 2022 and March 2023, which was deemed to be a down round and triggered the anti-dilution provisions associated with our preferred stock.
 The resulting increase in value of the preferred stock was deemed to be a dividend to the preferred stockholders and was recognized as a non-cash adjustment to additional paid-in-capital.